healem/bbb/DESIGN.md

 The controller will have a few different services:
 - Device plugin framework: interacts directly with hardware, written in C++
 - REST API front end: control interface, written in go
+  - Each controller has a REST API
+  - Distribute UI service also has a REST API (hosted in same application server)
 - Distributed config db: federation config and monitoring, based on Consul
 - Distributed time-series db: stores sensor data, likely based on BodyTrack Datastore or maybe Influx db with distribution added
 - RabbitMQ: for inter-service communication, multi-language